 Mosquitoes become infected with dengue virus when they bite a person infected with the virus.
 Infected mosquitoes can then bite other people, spreading the virus to them.

 The two species of Aedes mosquitoes known to transmit dengue virus are Aedes aegypti and Aedes albopictus.
-Although established populations of Aedes aegypti have not been found in Indiana, Aedes albopictus can be found in the southern two-thirds of the state.
+The most important vector in the United States is Aedes aegypti which is not established in Indiana.

 While less common, other modes of transmission exist.
 A person who is infected with dengue virus during pregnancy can pass the virus to their fetus during pregnancy or around the time of birth.
 Rarely, dengue is spread through other routes such as laboratory or healthcare setting exposures through blood transfusions, organ transplants, or needlestick injuries.